Turning On or Off a Control Unit Relay with an iMonnit Rule

 4. The gateway will queue the command.

-5. The control unit will receive the command upon polling the gateway every minute and engage Relay 1 to turn on the fan.
+5. After polling the gateway every minute, the control unit receives the command and engages Relay 1 to turn on the fan.

 6. Once the fan is on, the temperature sensor will continue to report readings every 20 minutes.